 msinfo

-• Next, select the System Information app icon.
+• Next, select System Information.

 system information Windows 10

-Also Read: [FIXED] Is the Windows 10 Start Menu Not Working?
+Also read: [FIXED] Is the Windows 10 Start Menu Not Working?

-3. Use System Settings
+3. Using Settings

 • Tap your keyboard’s Windows key + I key to bring up the Settings page.